Eaton County Democratic Party

-The executive committee shall establish criteria for making donations to candidates which shall reflect endorsement policies set by the ECDP.
+- The County Committee shall establish criteria for making donations to candidates which shall reflect endorsement policies set by the ECDP.

 Section 1.
 Creation of budget

-a.
-The Chair and the Treasurer, in consultation with other officers, shall prepare a balanced budget for one (1) or two (2) years, which the Chair shall distribute to the members of the County Committee after January 1 of odd-number years.
+- The Chair and the Treasurer, in consultation with other Officers, shall prepare a budget for one or two years, which the Chair shall distribute to the members of the County Committee after January 1 of odd-number years.

-b.
-The County Committee shall meet before March 31 of odd-numbered years and adopt a balanced budget for either one or two years.
+- The County Committee shall meet before March 31 of odd-numbered years and adopt a budget for either one or two years.

 Section 2.
 Fiscal Year

-b.
-For the Executive Committee at least twenty (20) members currently serving.
+- For the Executive Committee a majority of officers currently serving.

-c.
-For the County Committee at least two (2) Officers and eight (8) members currently serving.
+- For the County Committee at least fifteen (15) members currently serving.

-Section 5.
-Resolutions.
-No anonymously proposed resolutions may be considered by the Rules & By-laws Committee, the Policy and Resolutions Committee, the Executive Committee or County Committee, or at any County Convention.
+- No anonymously proposed resolutions will be accepted by the Rules & By-laws Committee, the Policy and Resolutions Committee, the Executive Committee or County Committee, or at any County Convention.
 Only an Eaton County Democratic Party member, as defined in these by-laws, may propose a resolution for consideration.